7 to 9 pm ET

 This event was originally scheduled for April 30 and has been rescheduled.

 This concert will be streamed on this page.
-As a special addition to this season’s concerts, we will host a virtual reception with the musicians after each performance.
-Americas Society members can register by emailing email@example.com.
-If you’re not yet a member and would like to join us, please do so here!
+If you’re not yet a member of Americas Society and would like to join us, please do so here!

 Celebrating its twentieth anniversary, the adventurous composer-performer collective counter)induction returns to Music of the Americas after over a decade with a program highlighting the widely diverse world of contemporary music by Latin American female composers.
 The concert will feature world premieres as well as a new arrangements prepared expressly for counter)induction.